andrew-pokynboroda/idea_radar/README.md

 ## Future development ideas
 - Integrate other sources.
 Like Twitter, Hacker News, etc.
-  - Another interesting source are Apps marketplaces and review platforms (Like G2).
+  - Another interesting sources are Apps marketplaces and review platforms (Like G2).
 Where people might share their pain points and solutions directly
-- Combine volueme data (like google trends) with detailed explanation of the problem (like youtube video subscriptions).
+- Combine volume data (like google trends) with detailed explanation of the problem (like youtube video transcriptions).
 It will allow improve estimate & potential to generate more sophisticated ideas/insides
 - Potentialy give ability for customer to personalize their idea generation by allowing define custome themes and sources
     - themes usually too general and might overlap.
 Maybe custoemr would like to track something in between
     - People ususully have thair heros or resources they trust.
 Maybe we can use that to generate ideas.
 Like site RSS, youtube channel, twitter account, etc.
 - Allow customer to run related market/compatitors research to fill the gaps in undestanding
     - potential monetization point
 - For the idea define potential castomer portrait and integrate with outreach tools/agencies
-    - based on customer portrait platform can show amount of potential customers thay can reach right the way
+    - based on customer portrait platform can show amount of potential customers thay can reach right away
     - potential monetization point

-## Used prompts

-### UI generation